domantax/just-the-docs-template/en/what-to-do/walks/santa-elena.md

 Nice walk to Santa Elena tower.
 We prefer taking path up the hill (at the beginning of a path) to avoid streets with more traffic
 {: .fs-6 .fw-300 }

+{: .note }
-## From apartment to Torre de Santa Elena and Back
+Walk goes from apartment to Torre de Santa Elena and back

 | Distance  | Ascent / Descent  | GPX file / Link |
 |:----------|:------------------|:----------------|